Suisa: Jain influence in the Suisa-Deuli region

 Jainism flourished in the western parts of West Bengal during the 10th-13th century.
 Many temples were built during this period.
 Purulia district had a large concentration of Jain temples.
 Apart from three dilapidated temples at Deuli, many statues of Jain tirthankaras and other Jainism-related articles have been found in the area.
 With some official initiative, these items have been shifted to a local one-roomed museum at Suisa.
 When the archaeologist J.D.Beglar explored the area in the 1870s, there were many temples.

 Among the iconic images that can be seen are large Vishnu sculpture in the unusual tri-bhanga pose, Ambika (broken), a chaturmukha shrine of Rekha type with a seated tirthankara and images of different tirthankaras, and several related images.

-“Many scholars believe that a trade route passed through Purulia.
-The district’s temples and deities are mainly Brahmanical but have Jain influences at several places like Telkupi, Pakbirra, Deulghata, Budhpur and Suisa.”